 m: 0405 138 635

-Alex is a NSW registered, practicing Architect and entrepreneur who combines a scientific approach to sustainability and a poetic approach to how an environment is experienced.
-His 14 years of experience in the industry has equipped Alex to find creative solutions to seemingly difficult problems whilst ensuring quality is not compromised.
+Alex is a NSW registered, practicing Architect and product designer who combines a scientific approach to sustainability and a poetic approach to how an environment is experienced.
+His 14 years within the industry has equipped Alex to find creative solutions to seemingly difficult problems whilst ensuring quality is not compromised.
 Alex has become a leader in mobile architecture with his innovative design and delivery of a mobile retail store, an off grid flat pack tiny home and now a trailer parklet.

 m: 0411 353 001

-Branko has held positions in governance, education, architecture and construction since completion of a Master in Architecture.
-These experiences have equipped Branko with an acute understanding of user experience, which informs his approach to each design problem, scaleable from city building to ergonomics.
+Stemming from a deep interest in understanding the human condition and how to design for it, Branko has held positions in governance, education, architecture and construction since completion of a Master in Architecture.
+These experiences have equipped Branko with an acute understanding of user experience and the methods to create environments conducive to making peoples lives better.

 m: 0411 1991 06